 Festival of the Virgin of Candelaria travel tips

-Should you go to the Festival of the Virgin of Candelaria in February or in August?
+Should you go to the Festival of the Virgin of Candelaria in Copacabana in February or in August?
 Festival events are essentially the same so the big difference is the weather.
 In August (winter in South America) the climate is dry but very cold.
 In February (summer in South America), temperatures are milder (though still quite cold) and the chance of rain is pretty good.

 We were at the festival in February.
 Though February 2 is the biggest day, this festival sprawls over a few days.
 We arrived in Copacabana on February 1 and the party was already raging with plenty of parading dance troops and bands in elaborate costumes and four different stages set up.
 By evening, those stages were all raging with separate bands.
 Poor sound mixing and close proximity means that the music does not sound very good, but the partying cholas (the collective name for Latin women with Amerindian blood) and men in front of each stage don’t seem to mind.
 They drink and dance into the wee hours (unless heavy rain shuts the bands down early).